-- 1. When HRHA opens the waiting list, HRHA will advertise through public notice.
+1. When HRHA opens the waiting list, HRHA will advertise through public notice.

-- The notice will contain:
+The notice will contain:

-- The dates, times locations, and how families may apply
+The dates, times locations, and how families may apply

-- The programs for which applications will be taken
+The programs for which applications will be taken

-- A brief description of the program
+A brief description of the program

-- Limitations, if any, on who may apply
+Limitations, if any, on who may apply

-- The notices will provide potential applicants with information that includes:
+2. The notices will provide potential applicants with information that includes:

-- HRHA's address and telephone number
+HRHA's address and telephone number

-- How to submit an application
+How to submit an application

-- Information on eligibility requirements - The availability of local preferences - Upon request from a person with a disability, additional time will be given as an accommodation for submission of an application after the closing deadline. - If the waiting list is open, HRHA will accept applications from eligible families unless there is good cause for not accepting the application, such as denial of assistance because of action or inaction by members of the family for the grounds stated in the Termination of Assistance chapter of this AP.
+Information on eligibility requirements

+The availability of local preferences

+- 3. Upon request from a person with a disability, additional time will be given as an accommodation for submission of an application after the closing deadline. - 4.
+If the waiting list is open, HRHA will accept applications from eligible families unless there is good cause for not accepting the application, such as denial of assistance because of action or inaction by members of the family for the grounds stated in the Termination of Assistance chapter of this annual plan.

-7.4.4 CLOSING THE WAITING LIST
+7.4.4 Closing the Waiting List